SAP-archive/teched2021-DAT262/exercises/ex8/README.md

 SELECT * FROM "AIS_DEMO"."V_ESH_VESSELS";
 ````

-The data exposed by "V_ESH_VESSELS" looks like this.
+The data exposed by `V_ESH_VESSELS` looks like this.

 ![](images/search_data.png)

 Next, we define a search model on this data structure.
 A search model tells the search engine which columns to search in, and how results are displayed in the search UI.
-One way to define a search model is via the built-in procedure "ESH_CONFIG".
+One way to define a search model is via the built-in procedure `ESH_CONFIG`.

 ````SQL
 CALL ESH_CONFIG('